mehulghosal/DHVEPB/README.md

 ## Deriving Horizantal Velocities of Equatorial Plasma Bubbles
 * goal of this project is to find horizantal drift velocities based on differences in total electron content over time
-* thank you to Dr. R. Pradipta for support and providing the data
+* acknowledgements to Dr. R. Pradipta for support and providing the data

 ### data:
 * 480 txt files (each corresponds to a point in time)